 by Mike Ratliff

-And we know that for those who love God all things work together for good, for those who are called according to his purpose.
-For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
-And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.
-(Romans 8:28-30 ESV)
+28 And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.
+29 For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; 30 and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.
+Romans 8:28-30 (NASB)

 Inflected Form(s): jus·ti·fied; jus·ti·fy·ing

 Etymology: Middle English justifien, from Anglo-French or Late Latin; Anglo-French justifier, from Late Latin justificare, from Latin justus

 Date: 14th century